Lawrence, Central Otago, NZ

 One of our impromptu stops was actually one of the highlights of the road trip – the Mount Stuart Recreational Reserve.
+(Isn’t that the great thing about not being in a hurry?!)
 The reserve is off SH8, in the middle of nowhere really, and we’d only pulled in there to get changed.
 But what a beautiful little secret the reserve is.

 It’s a large grassy flat that is bordered by the Tokomairiro River.
 It has a couple of spectacular sequoias in it, alongside oaks and elms.
 On the day we visited, we had the magical experience of snow falling from the trees!
 (Ok, it was about 30 degrees C, so it wasn’t snow, but it was so thick and consistent it was like it.
 I’m not sure what it was, it was like a soft cotton, and just beautiful).